Skip to main content

 Image of the cover of Surviving Debt, 2023 edition, which has an illustration of a door opening and light pouring through

-NCLC's best selling guide for consumers and counselors managing debt, updated for 2021.
+NCLC's best selling guide for consumers and counselors managing debt, updated for 2024.
+Surviving Debt is now available for free in digital format on the NCLC Digital Library.

 HUD Housing Programs: Tenants' Rights (The Green Book)